 The onset of diapause in the species Ostrinia nubilalis is determined by the interaction between photoperiod and temperature.
-However, differences in diapause length between the bivoltine and univoltine strains are associated with differences at genomic factor located on the Z sex chromosome (Dopman et al. 2005).
+However, differences in diapause length between the bivoltine and univoltine strains are associated with differences at a genomic factor located on the Z sex chromosome (Dopman et al. 2005).
 During the larval stage, ECB predicts seasonal changes by monitoring changes in photoperiod during the warm growing season.
 As the growing season comes to an end, photoperiod decreases.
 Short days perceived by ECB during the 5th instar induce a post-feeding larval diapause.
-The Pdd region of the Z-chromosome is a major factor associated with diapause length and partially responsible for determining voltinism during the growing season.
+The Pdd region of the Z-chromosome is a major factor associated with diapause length and is partially responsible for determining voltinism during the growing season.
 The univoltine-Z (UZ) and bivoltine-E (BE) genotypes express longer and shorter diapause phenology respectively, as well as differences in their pheromone blend.
 Univoltine-Z (UZ) strain larvae enter diapause earlier in the fall and exit diapause later in the spring compared to the BE genotype.
 Under controlled laboratory conditions, the unique response of each strain can be reproducibly observed.

-I hypothesize that the quantity of triglycerides stored by the European corn borer, in preparation for the additional stress of diapause, be associated with differences in diapause length between univoltine-Z and bivoltine-E Ostrinia nubilalis strains.
-I predict that the UZ genotype of ECB preparing for a longer period of diapause will store relatively more triglycerides than the BE genotype, which will have a shorter diapause.
-In support of the stated hypothesis, I predict non-diapausing larvae will store fewer triglycerides than diapausing larvae within strain because they do not have the added metabolic cost of diapause.
+I hypothesize that the quantity of triglycerides stored by the European corn borers, in preparation for the additional stress of diapause, will be associated with differences in diapause length between univoltine-Z and bivoltine-E Ostrinia nubilalis strains.
+Specifically, I predict that the UZ genotype of ECB preparing for a longer period of diapause will store relatively more triglycerides than the BE genotype, which will have a shorter diapause.
+In support of the stated hypothesis, I predict that non-diapausing larvae will store fewer triglycerides than diapausing larvae within each strain because they do not have the added metabolic cost of diapause.
 The goal of this study is to quantify and identify accumulated triglycerides in diapausing and non-diapausing ECB larvae of each strain and determine the degree to which accumulated triglyceride can be associated with diapause length.

 Hypothetically, longer and warmer growing seasons could extend the duration of suitable environments and available resources for insects.
 These conditions have the potential to increase insect feeding, mating, and voltinism.
 Climate change will affect insect populations and how insects respond to climate change will determine which insects are losers and which are winners, ECB is no exception.
 European corn borer is a major agricultural pest here in the United States, accounting for up to $2 billion dollars in costs associated with managing these pests (Hyde et al. 1999).
 Investigating the energy requirements of diapause could expose mechanisms that regulate the timing of this tenuous life history decision.
 Developing strategies to manipulate the mechanisms regulating the progression of ECB through diapause could be valuable.
 Eventually, perturbing the European corn borer larvae’s ability to survive diapause by affecting how it accumulates and stores resources in preparation for diapause could be used as an added layer of pest management.
 Until then, the link between seasonal temperatures and global food security will become more tenuous and finding a making a comprehensive approach to dealing with the response of pest insects to climate change is imperative.